abhin4v/abhin4v.github.io/about.md

 ---
 # About Me

-I am Abhinav Sarkar, a software developer currently living in Bangalore, India.
+I am Abhinav Sarkar.
+I'm a software engineer currently living in Bangalore, India.
 I work at [Flipkart] as Principal Engineer.
+I've previously worked at [nilenso], [Capillary Technologies] and [FICO].
 When not making software, I read books, play drums, listen to music and ride my bike.

 Here are some talks and workshops I have presented in various conferences: